bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_handling-the-word.md

 In the Margin, Sidelined, An Afterthought

 **Philosophy driven Christianity** is a shortcut that comes with a price.
-"Follow your heart" - "It's okay, everyone else is doing it" - "If it feels good, its ok" - "God understands your heart, even if you miss the mark" - "Name it and claim it" - “God helps those who help themselves.”
+"Follow your heart" - "It's okay, everyone else is doing it" - "If it feels good, its ok" - "God understands your heart, even if you miss the mark" - "Name it and claim it" - &quot;God helps those who help themselves.&quot;

 	- The Emergent Church
 	- Purpose Driven Life